ameliaholcomb/fastfabric1.4-oqs/README.md

 To shut down all Fabric nodes run `terminate_benchmark.sh`

 ## Fabric Client Instructions
-All following steps use scripts from the  `fabric/fastfabric/scripts/client` folder.
+All following steps use scripts from the  `fabric/fastfabric/scripts/client` folder, and the commands are assumed to be run from that folder.

+- Create the environment variables needed based on the custom parameters set above.

+        source ../base_parameters.sh
+        source ../custom_parameters.sh

-- First run `node addToWallet.js` to copy the necessary user credentials from the `crypto-config` folder into the `wallet` folder.
+- Run `node addToWallet.js` to copy the necessary user credentials from the `crypto-config` folder into the `wallet` folder.
 - Compile either the `invoke.ts` (a client that endorses and submits transactions in one go) or `invoke2.ts` script (a client that first caches all endorsements before submitting them in bulk to the ordering service) to Javascript (change the `include` line in `tsconfig.json`).
 See https://code.visualstudio.com/docs/typescript/typescript-compiling for help.
 - Depending on your choice modify `run_benchmark.sh` to either run `invoke.ts` or `invoke2.ts`.
 Run it with the command `./run_benchmark.sh [lower thread index] [upper thread index exclusive] [total thread count] [endorser addr] [number of touched accounts] [percentage of contentious txs]`.
 This allows to create multiple client threads on multiple servers (wherever this script is executed), to generate load.
 Example: `./run_benchmark.sh 0 10 50 localhost 20000 70`.
 This spawns 10 threads on this server (and expects that the script is run on other servers to spawn 40 more threads) and calls an endorser on localhost to endorse the transactions.
 Because only a fifth of the total threads are spawned by this script, only the first fifth of the accounts are touched, in this case `account0` to `account3999` for a total of 2000 transactions.
 There is a 70% chance that any generated transaction touches `account0` and `account1` instead of a previously untouched pair to simulate a transaction conflict.

 ## Possible Errors and Remedies
 - Compilation errors when building cryptogen that reference type mismatches in external_crypto/oqs.go:
-Check that liboqs was built at the right version (0.2.0).
+Check that liboqs was built at the right version (0.4.0).
 Check that golang is at the right version (1.13).
 If cryptogen has errors when running (in create_artifacts.sh), run

         go test -v external_crypto/